Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter25.rst

             .. group-tab:: None

-The current document is passed to |selection_change_listener| which handles setting up the XSelectionSupplier_.
+The current document is passed to |selection_change_evemts| which handles setting up the XSelectionSupplier_.

 ``on_selection_changed()`` listens for three kinds of changes in the sheet: